ttb-hcmut/.github/doc/design-notes.md

-This document discusses the evolution of the formatter system.
-The problem is how to preprocess stderr output with styling (such as colors), in a way that is composable and maintains clarity of semantics.

 This template is inspired by the formats of [this](https://github.com/ocaml-multicore/eio/blob/main/doc/rationale.md).
 We use it flexibly to express design tradeoffs.

 ## Formatter

+Here we discuss the evolution of the formatter system.
+The problem is how to preprocess stderr output with styling (such as colors), in a way that is composable and maintains clarity of semantics.

 In XXXX, we introduced formatters, a preprocessing stage to add colors to stderr output.